 Pollution risks to surrounding ecological areas

-Once an appropriate location for a landfill is found, the landfill's journey begins with the design and approval phase.
+Once an appropriate location for a landfill is found, a landfills journey begins with the design and approval phase.
 This is where the groundwork is laid, quite literally.
-Plans for the landfill are crafted, with the final land use being determined at this stage.
-A Landfill Environmental Management Plan is prepared, serving as the blueprint, outlining strategies, measures, and procedures for effective and sustainable landfill management through each stage of operation.
+Plans for the landfill are crafted, with the final land use being determined at this stage and a Landfill Environmental Management Plan prepared.
+This plan serves as the blueprint, outlining strategies, measures, and procedures for effective and sustainable landfill management through each stage of operation.

 Once licenced, the construction phase can commence.
-In this phase, landfill cells are created, complete with leachate and gas capture systems.
-This stage is the most important as it ensures that the surrounding environment is protected during the operation of the landfill.
+In the construction phase, landfill cells are created, complete with leachate & gas capture systems.
+This stage is the most important stage as it ensures that the surrounding environment is protected during the operation of the landfill.

-Following construction, the operational stage begins.
-This involves landfilling, implementing daily cover, ongoing environmental monitoring, and regular reporting to the NSW EPA.
-This is also where the NSW EPA has an active presence, especially if the site is not performing in line with the Environmental Protection Licence or NSW EPA’s guidelines and legislation.
+Following construction, the operational stage commences which involves landfilling, implementing daily cover, ongoing environmental monitoring, and regular reporting to the NSW EPA.
+This is also where the NSW EPA has an active presence, especially if the site is not performing in line with the Environment Protection Licence or NSW EPA’s guidelines and legislation.

 Prior to site closure, a Landfill Closure Plan (LCP) is created for the site in line with the NSW EPA’s Solid Waste Landfill Guidelines.
 A LCP is a concept design of what the remediated site will look like and covers how any existing site issues will be rectified.
 This is the stage where customers are notified of the impending site closure.

-Next is the remediation phase, which is essentially the makeover phase.
-Slope rectification, layer installations (including gas collection and venting, sealing, drainage, and revegetation), stormwater management, and the addition of environmental monitoring bores occurs in this stage.
+Next is the remediation, which is essentially the makeover phase.
+Slope rectification, layer installations (including gas collection and venting, sealing, drainage, and revegetation), storm water management, and the addition of environmental monitoring bores occurs in this stage.

 Following the closure of Bargo WMC, work will commence to remediate the site by November 2026.